1. Home

 The chronological resume format is usually the best one to use if you have years of continuous experience in the field in which you’re seeking a job.
 This is especially true if you followed a more or less “normal” career path in which you progressed from an entry-level position to progressively more senior posts.

-This format is usually used by people with a proven track record in their field, especially those who can demonstrate contributions they’ve made to their previous employers’ business.
+This format is usually used by people with a proven track record in their field, especially those who can demonstrate contributions they’ve made to their previous employers’ businesses.
 The emphasis is on experience, which is the main thing that employers are usually looking for in a job candidate.

 • It’s familiar to recruiters, so it’s easy for them to process.